DoctorKhan/quantum-resonance-ledger/docs/yellowpaper.md

 ## **11. Disclaimer**

 This document is provided for informational purposes only and does not constitute legal or financial advice.
 All opinions, information, and forecasts included herein are subject to change.
 Readers should conduct their own due diligence and consult professional advisors before making any decisions related to the concepts described.

+---

+## Appendix A: Reflexive Resonance Trading (RRT)

+For a detailed conceptual explanation of the Reflexive Resonance Trading protocol, see **docs/rtt.md** included in this repository.

+---

+## Appendix B: Quantum Stable Dollar (QSD)

+For an in-depth discussion of the Quantum Stable Dollar stablecoin design, see **docs/qsd.md** included in this repository.